abhipoko/Super_trend_trading/README.md

-This code uses technical indicators to trade underlying
+This code uses technical indicators and trading strategies to generate alpha